DeepWave-KAUST/AnnealedSVGD_FWI/README.md

 > All experiments have been carried on a Intel(R) Xeon(R) Gold 6142 CPU @ 2.60GHz equipped with a single NVIDIA A100-SXM4-80GB.
 Different environment
 configurations may be required for different combinations of workstation and GPU.

 ## Find it useful?
-Please cite us!
+Please cite us! :alien: :flying_saucer: :cow2:

 If you find this project useful, please consider citing our work using the following BibTeX reference: